banner oben

-The currents of the choke are calculated for 100% ED at 1,3 times the 50 Hz rated current (like capacitors conform to VDE 0560).
-They have the following harmonics:
+The choke currents are calculated for 100 % ED to 1,3 times 50 Hz nominal current (like capacitor conform to VDE 0560) with the following harmonic current.

 Reduction factor: Rectifier and inverter generate harmonics in networks, which lead to extra losses, especially in capacitors of current compensation systems.
 A choke brings the following advantages: